 The Trust does not employ personnel in its own right.
 However, it is required to have an incorporated Responsible Entity to manage the activities of the Trust and this is considered the key management personnel.

 Key management personnel

 (a) Directors

-The following persons held office as Directors of Perpetual Trust Services Limited during the year or since the end of the year and up to the date of this report.
+The Directors of Perpetual Trust Services Limited during the year and up to the date of this report are shown below.
+The Directors were in office for this entire year except where stated otherwise.